“Whatever music you play or sing, your objective is to express musical ideas, not spew out notes.”

 Make your emotional messages distinct by bringing freshness to contrasting sections – animate the music with varying tone colors, articulations, and dynamic shapes.

 Investigate expressive possibilities beyond your habitual ones.
 Be spontaneous.
 Take risks.
 Also collaborate with others so that you encounter new interpretive approaches.

 7. Perform with Conviction

 Best of all, play or sing regularly in public, tapping the energy of live performance to ignite your imagination.
-Trust in your preparation, savor the music, and make every note vibrate with life.
+First, do ample practice performances, and then, in public, trust in your preparation, savor the music, and make every note vibrate with life.